 What is a Nominee Director in Hong Kong?

-In Hong Kong, Singapore and other offshore jurisdictions, local statutory laws demand that information of shareholders and directors in company registry be made public.
-This means their names and addresses are made searchable by anyone.
+In Hong Kong, Singapore, and other offshore jurisdictions, local statutory laws require making information about shareholders and directors in the company registry public.
+This means anyone can search their names and addresses.

-Specifically for Hong Kong private companies, it is a statutory requirement for one director that is a natural person of any nationality (and not simply a corporation) be named and registered.
+For Hong Kong private companies, the law requires naming and registering one director who is a natural person of any nationality (and not simply a corporation).
 This is not an ideal requirement for those who wish to remain anonymous for various reasons and do not wish to make known publicly their interests, investments, or direct relationships with a company.

 The answer for those in this predicament lies in a ‘Nominee Director’.

 The Nominee Director for a Hong Kong private company must be a natural person if this is the first director’s appointment.
-Only when a natural person director is appointed then can the company appoint a Corporate Director.
+The company can appoint a Corporate Director only after appointing a natural person director.

 Roles of a Nominee Director